Dot NET Pricing

 |TLD||Registrar-Lock||Transfers||Edit WHOIS||ID Protect||Registration Period|

 Dot NET Domain Name Registrations

 When the Dot NET generic domain extension was initially established in 1985, together with the first domains on the Internet, it was supposed to be used by Internet Service Providers or infrastructure organizations.
 Due to the fact that there were no special stipulations about the usage of the top-level domain extension, though, dot NET domains were bought and used for various purposes and by numerous people.
 This extension represents an ideal substitution for dot COM, especially if the necessary domain with the latter extension is not available for registration.

 Buying a .NET domain name with our firm is simple and takes no more than a couple of minutes, as we partner with an ICANN-approved registrar firm.
 You can obtain such a domain for an interval between one and ten years, or, if you already own a domain, you can move it over to our firm and we will renew it when the transfer process is finished.
 Transfers are available for all domains, which are at least sixty days old, provided that they are unlocked and that you have taken an EPP transfer key – security measures established by the .NET Registry to prevent unauthorized transfers.
-You can easily modify the WHOIS info of the domain through your Control Panel tool, or, if you don't wish this info to be accessible at all, you can purchase an ID protection service, so nobody will be able to see your real contact info.
+You can easily modify the WHOIS info of the domain through your Control Panel tool, or, if you don't wish this info to be accessible at all, you can purchase a Whois Privacy Protection service, so nobody will be able to see your real contact info.

 The dot NET top-level domain supports internationalized names, so you can select whether you want to concentrate on a certain country or zone using a domain name in the local language, or the global Internet community – using a generic English name.